TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/git/intro.md

 # Version control with Git

 Using a version control system provides better management to your code.
 It allows tracing back changes made, facilitates collaboration and dissemination of the code files.
-As using a version control system is becoming standard, some scientific journals (e.g. [Science](https://www.science.org/content/page/science-journals-editorial-policies#:~:text=In%20general%2C%20all,in%20the%20acknowledgments.)) require code used for modelling or data analysis to be available in a publicly accessible repository.
+As using a version control system is becoming standard, some scientific journals (e.g. Science and Nature) require code used for modelling or data analysis to be available in a publicly accessible repository.
 Git is the most popular and commonly used version control software.

 Following are the different ways in which you can learn version control with Git: